 After five or more years

 Once you’ve lived in France for five or more consecutive years, as an EU/EEA/Swiss citizen, you have the right to permanent residence and the option of holding the permanent residence ‘EU permanent stay – all occupations’ (UE séjour permanent, toutes activités professionnelles).
 If you leave for more than two years, you lose this right.

 Family members who have lived in France with their relative have the same rights to permanent residence after five years, but the permanent residence card is obligatory rather than optional.
 You must apply for this two months before your carte de sejour expires, and you must meet the same requirements as when you first applied for a resident permit (proof of family ties etc.).
 You retain this permit even after divorce or the death of your EU spouse.

 - France Diplomatie – this webpage is the English version of the website for the French Ministry of Foreign Affairs, for more information on visas and migration to France.

 - DIRECCTE – this is the French language website for the French Labour Ministry Directions régionales des entreprises, de la concurrence, de la consommation, du travail et de l’emploi.
 Go the main website and you can be redirected to the French region you need.

-- OFII -– this is the English language version of the website for the L'office Francais de l'immigration et de l'intégration, the French agency in charge of migration.
+- OFII -– this is the English language version of the website for the L’office Francais de l’immigration et de l’intégration, the French agency in charge of migration (click the “EN” in the top right corner for English.)
 There are offices all over France; look on the website for contact details of your nearest one.